On regular separable countably compact $\mathbb{R}$-rigid spaces: Around the problem of Nyikos

 \begin{claim} The space $Z$ is not normal. \end{claim} \begin{proof} Recall that the space $Y$ contains a closed homeomorphic copy of the cardinal $\kappa$ and the space $Y^*$ contains a closed homeomorphic copy of the ordinal $\kappa+1$.
 Therefore the space $Z$ contains a closed homeomorphic copy of the Tychonoff product $K=\kappa{\times}(\kappa+1)$.
 It remains to show that that the space $K$ is not normal.
 To derive a contradiction, assume that $K$ is normal.
 Consider the closed disjoint subsets $A=\{(\alpha,\alpha)\mid \alpha\in \kappa\}$ and $B=\{(\alpha,\kappa)\mid \alpha\in \kappa\}$ of $K$.
 Since $K$ is pseudocompact, Glicksberg's Theorem (see \cite[Exercise 3.12.20(c)]{Eng}) implies that $\beta(K)=\beta(\kappa){\times}\beta(\kappa+1)=(\kappa+1){\times}(\kappa+1)$.
 Since the space $K$ is normal, Corollary 3.6.4 from~\cite{Eng} provides that $\cl_{\beta(K)}(A)\cap \cl_{\beta(K)}(B)=\emptyset$.
 However, it is easy to see that $(\kappa,\kappa)\in \cl_{\beta(K)}(A)\cap \cl_{\beta(K)}(B)$ which implies a contradiction. \end{proof}

-Finally, using Jones machine (similarly as in the proof of Theorem~\ref{t1} and Theorem~\ref{t2}) we construct the space $S=J(Z)$ which is regular separable sequentially compact but not functionally Hausdorff. \end{proof}
+Finally, using Jones machine (see the end of Section~\ref{V}) we construct the space $S=J(Z)$ which is regular separable sequentially compact but not functionally Hausdorff. \end{proof}

-The rest of this section is devoted to the following theorem whose proof will be divided into several steps and rely onto the example of a non-normal regular separable first-countable countably compact space constructed by Nyikos and Vaughan in~\cite{NV} under $\mathfrak{t}=\omega_1$.
+Recall that $X$ is called a Nyikos space, if $X$ is regular separable first countable and countably compact.
+The rest of this section is devoted to the following theorem whose proof will be divided into several steps and rely onto the example of a non-normal Nyikos space constructed by Nyikos and Vaughan in~\cite{NV} under $\mathfrak{t}=\omega_1$.
 We shall need the set-theoretic assumption ``$\omega_1=\mathfrak{t}<\mathfrak{b}=\mathfrak{c}$ and there exists a simple $P_{\mathfrak{c}}$-point'' which we denote by $\varheart$.